Gr8Sushant/Numpy-100/README.md

 # Numpy-100
 100 exercises on the Numpy Library divided into four parts.
->Helpful when the code and output is used as a reference while working on Numpy
+>Code and output can be used as a guide while working on Numpy
 >
 >Practice questions/Answers from: https://github.com/rougier/numpy-100